How do I make an appointment with a counselor?

 You must get permission from the instructor.
 If the instructor does allow you to register for the class, you must obtain his/her signature on a general petition form.
-You need to bring this form to the Welcome Desk in B-100 before you can officially register for the course.
+You need to bring this form to the Welcome Desk in B-building (temporarily in the Cafeteria) before you can officially register for the course.

 |How do I get my courses from another college transferred to Triton College?

 You must have an official copy of your transcripts from each college previously attended sent to the Triton College Admissions Office via U.S. Mail or hand carry-in a sealed envelope containing the transcripts.